Webster's Unabridged Dictionary - Letter O - Page 20

 Oracle (n.)
 The communications, revelations, or messages delivered by God to the prophets; also, the entire sacred Scriptures -- usually in the plural.

 Oracle (n.)
-The sanctuary, or Most Holy place in the temple; also, the temple itself.
+(Jewish Antiq.)
+The sanctuary, or Most Holy place in the temple; also, the temple itself. -- 1 Kings vi.
+19.

 Oracle (n.)
 One who communicates a divine command; an angel; a prophet.

 Oracle (n.)
-A wise sentence or decision of great authority.
+A wise pronouncement or decision considered as of great authority.

 Oracled (imp. & p. p.) of Oracle.